The Passover Seder for Christians

 Mother: We praise you, O Lord our God, Ruler of the universe, who has preserved our life so that we may again celebrate this festival.
 As we kindle the festival lights, we pray for the light of God in our midst that we might see anew the meaning and significance of this celebration.

 Mother's Prayer: Blessed art Thou, O Lord our God, King of the universe, Who hast sanctified us by Thy commandments and commanded us to kindle the festival lights.
 Blessed art Thou, O Lord our God, King of the universe, Who hast kept us alive and sustained us and brought us to this season.
 May our home be consecrated, O God, by the Light of Thy countenance, shining upon us in blessing and bringing us peace. - See more at: http://www.wf-f.org/Seder.html#sthash.Ekc9TpgM.dpuf

 Action: The Mother/Woman Leader lights the Passover candles.
 In a public service, a woman at each table lights the candles for each group.

 Action: A Jewish prayer, such as Hear Our Prayer, can be played as background after the blessing and while the candles are being lit at each table.

-[Optional Prayer for the Lighting of the Candles, Mother: Blessed are you, O Lord our God, Ruler of the universe, who hallows our lives with commandments and bids us kindle the festival light.
+[Optional Prayer for the Lighting of the Candles, Mother: Blessed are you, O Lord our God, ruler of the universe, who hallows our lives with commandments and bids us kindle the festival lights.
 Blessed are you, O Lord our God, King of the universe, who has kept us alive and sustained us and brought us again to this season.
 May our fellowship be consecrated, O God, by the light of your presence shining upon us and bringing us peace.]

 People, Mother leading: May the lights we now kindle inspire us to use our strength which you so freely give us to help and not to hinder, to love and not to hate, to bless and not to curse, to serve and worship you, O God of freedom!